Types of Mortgages: 2026 Guide to Choosing the Right Loan

 VA Loans – 0% Down for Veterans and Military

 VA loans are often considered the best mortgage option for service members because of their awesome terms and perks.
 One of the coolest things about VA loans is that you don’t need a down payment, making it easier for veterans and active duty folks to buy a home.
 Plus, you can skip the mortgage insurance, which can really help save a chunk of money over time.
+On top of that, VA loans usually come with super-low interest rates, making them even more affordable.

-To get a VA loan, you need to be an active duty service member, veteran, or an eligible surviving spouse, and you’ll need a Certificate of Eligibility (COE).
 There’s no strict minimum credit score for these loans, but most lenders tend to look for a score of 580 or higher.
 At Gustan Cho Associates, we’re all about helping veterans get their loans, even if other lenders have turned them down before.
 We’re here to support those who’ve served our country in reaching their homeownership dreams.

 USDA Loans – Zero Down Payment for Rural Locations

 USDA loans are perfect for homebuyers in small towns or rural areas.
 You can buy with 0% down, but there’s a household income cap to qualify.
+Good for:

 - Families with moderate income